TelemetryDeck/docs/basics/activation.md

 **Questions you can answer:**
 - How many users are experiencing my app's core value?
 - Are my activation rates improving over time?
-- How effective is my onboarding experience?
+- How effective is my Onboarding experience?
 - What are the immediate activation patterns in the last 24 hours?

 ![Hourly, Daily, Weekly, and Monthly Activated Users](/docs/images/activation-activated-users.png)

 **How to interpret the charts:**
 - **Hourly (last 24h)**: Shows recent activation activity and immediate trends – useful for spotting issues or validating recent changes
-- **Daily patterns**: Consistent upward trend indicates your onboarding is working well; sudden spikes may correlate with improvements or campaigns
+- **Daily patterns**: Consistent upward trend indicates your Onboarding is working well; sudden spikes may correlate with improvements or campaigns
 - **Weekly/Monthly trends**: Reveal longer-term activation health and seasonal patterns
-- **Declining trends**: May indicate onboarding friction, confusing first experiences, or performance issues
+- **Declining trends**: May indicate Onboarding friction, confusing first experiences, or performance issues

 **How to read your data:** In this example dashboard, the monthly chart shows activation building from earlier months to peak around March-April (~50+ users), demonstrating successful activation strategies reaching strong performance levels.
 The weekly data shows more stable patterns (12-15 user range) compared to daily fluctuations (1-8 users with occasional spikes), which suggests normal variation rather than systemic issues.
-Use the hourly chart to immediately validate onboarding changes – if activation drops after deploying improvements, investigate quickly.
+Use the hourly chart to immediately validate Onboarding changes – if activation drops after deploying improvements, investigate quickly.

 ## Activation time patterns